 The following terms are used across this topic:

-- An assembly is a component that contains inserts of other components and a subassembly is separate assembly that is inserted into another assembly.
+An assembly is a component that contains inserts of other components and a subassembly is a separate assembly that is inserted into another assembly.

 There are two main ways to design mechanical products: top-down and bottom-up approaches.
 You can also add mechanical structure to existing geometry, designed in BricsCAD or imported from another source.